luojia65/async-await/README.md

 3. Use the down arrow key to navigate each section
 4. Use the right arrow key to navigate to the next section

-The slides are also hosted [here](https://mgattozzi.com/classes/run-await-with-me) online All the code used in the class is available at [mgattozzi/async-await-class](https://github.com/mgattozzi/async-await-class)
+The slides are also hosted [here](https://mgattozzi.com/classes/run-await-with-me) online.
+All the code used in the class is available at [mgattozzi/async-await-class](https://github.com/mgattozzi/async-await-class)